-I love me some New Mexican green chile enchiladas, rolled or stacked, and filled with whatever meat I happen to have around.
+I love me some New Mexican green enchiladas, rolled or stacked, and filled with whatever meat I happen to have around.

 In this particular recipe, I use doves.
 Dove season, from SoCal to Texas, is religion, so cooking Southwestern food just fits.
 Normally green chile enchiladas have shredded chicken or pork in them, and that’s fine.
 But if you’re done eating dove poppers, and want to try something different, try this one.